chriskirknielsen/2020/src/en/pages/about.md

   - nav
 ---

-{% figure "/assets/img/profile.jpg" "CKN profile" "" "" "u-floatRight u-marginBlockEnd u-marginInlineStart u-radius--circle u-shape--circle about__image" "512x512" %}
+{% figure "/assets/img/profile.jpg" "CKN profile" "" "" "u-floatRight u-marginBlock u-marginInlineStart u-radius--circle u-shape--circle about__image" "" "512x512" %}

 I'm a designer-turned-developer who loves working on websites.
 What started as a little side project in middle school became an eye-opening experience, a hobby that has stuck with me for over a decade.
-I've already learned a lot about front-end development, but there's always more to learn, which is why I cherish this field.
+I've already learned a lot about front-end development, but there's always more to learn (and share!), which is why I cherish this field.
 Plus, I still get to flex my designer muscles here and there!

 When I'm not doing web-related things, I might be making electronica music as [Chronoise](https://chronoise.com), or listening to some, mainly rock and synthwave (I'm infatuated with '80s aesthetics).
 I enjoy movies and T.V. shows, as well as video games, which I sometimes review on my blog, [Geekometric](https://geekometric.com).
 I also appreciate reading a nice book during my commute in New York City, but I'm originally from Lyon, in France.
 I speak English, French, Danish and some Italian — I love languages and wouldn't mind learning more!

 ---

-## Super Formal Résumé
+## Overly-Formal Résumé

 Here is a bullet-list representation of me, if you're into that sort of thing:

-### Experience

-- **2020:** senior front-end developer at MOJO PSG
-- **2018–2019:** front-end developer at MOJO PSG
-- **2015–2018:** freelance activity in digital marketing

 ### Skills